cksoftwaretech/wangfuk/EVIDENCE.md

 **🚨 Significance:**

 Official records expose how the MC, led by Chairman **Tang Kwok-kuen** (鄧國權), utilized a tactic of "Administrative Attrition" to keep the Property Manager (**ISS EastPoint**) in power without a proper mandate.
-After a rigged tender process caused a riot at the March 2021 EGM, the MC bypassed the need for a vote by repeatedly renewing ISS's contract on a "temporary" 3-month basis—**seven consecutive times** over 21 months—until they could engineer a landslide victory.
+After a rigged tender process caused a disruption at the March 2021 EGM, the MC bypassed the need for a vote by repeatedly renewing ISS's contract on a "temporary" 3-month basis—**seven consecutive times** over 21 months—until they could engineer a landslide victory.

 **1. The Rigged "Sole Candidate" (March 2021):**
 In the 2021 tender, the MC disqualified **3 out of 4 bidders** (Synergis, Kai Shing, Goodwill) for failing "qualification checks," leaving **ISS** as the *only* valid candidate.